vdlald/file-system/README.md

 ## T-1.
 Creating FS file

-I will use Indexed Allocation as File Allocation Method
+~~I will use Indexed Allocation as File Allocation Method~~ I decided to use a simpler way to allocate memory

 # Researching